BenBungle/BenBungle/README.md

 I'm looking for help to understand more how the work industry of a full stack web developer is, any suggestions on where I can find more information about it are accepted
 Reach me: benstarkart@gmail.com
 I'm in a never ending journey of learning about this wortld of coding, it had always been something i've wanted to learn and here we are LEARNING, PRACTICING AND ENJOYING IT.
-Possibilities are measured by our own actions and mentality to pogress and go foward and beyond within ourselves and outside.
+Possibilities are measured by our own actions and mentality to progress and go foward and beyond within ourselves and outside.

 <!--